ArmanBehnam/Finance/Labelling/README.md

 # Research Notebooks
-The following notebooks answer the questions at the back of chapter 3 but also explore the concept of meta-labeling more in depth.
-This research is linked to the [research report](https://github.com/hudson-and-thames/presentations/blob/master/Does%20Meta%20Labeling%20Add%20to%20Signal%20Efficacy.pdf) and [slide show](https://github.com/hudson-and-thames/presentations/blob/master/Improved%20Signals.pdf) titled:
+The following notebooks answer the questions at the back of chapter 3 but also explore the concept of meta-labeling more in depth.titled:
 *Does Meta-Labeling Add to Signal Efficacy?*

 ## Chapter 3 - Part 1